 During this decade we’ve started to see white kitchens using darker moodier accent colors.
 (You can read about all the 2020 kitchen trends here).
 Benjamin Moore Hale Navy on cabinets is extremely popular as a cabinet color, especially with white countertops.
-This makes an excellent paint color choice if you are ready for some drama, without making your kitchen feel dark.
+This makes an excellent paint color choice if you are ready for some drama!

 Those that aren’t ready to give up a white kitchen but want something new?
 Painting only the kitchen cabinets on the island, or just the lower kitchen cabinets with Hale Navy and leaving the uppers white can take your kitchen to the next level!

 Benjamin Moore Hale Navy and Brass Hardware

 Another question is what kind of hardware to use on hale navy cabinets?
 Brass and Hale Navy are a dream team together.
 Let’s look at some hale navy cabinets with brass hardware.

 Source: Kountry Kraft

 This custom cabinet company created a stunning kitchen here using Benjamin Moore Hale Navy.
 That marble backsplash is stunning!